É. Urcades

 This week I’m focused on some extended QA for some work we’re putting out soon.

-QA means “Quality Assurance ” in this biz.
+QA means “Quality Assurance” in this biz.

 QA is derived from a variety of practices that stem from the middle ages apparently, which have in recent times been consolidated into the ISO 9000 family of standardized + auditable practices an organization can take on to streamline its processes.
-According to the wikipedia entry linked, the ISO 9000 series are based on seven quality management principles (QMP):
+According to the Wikipedia entry linked, the ISO 9000 series are based on seven quality management principles (QMP):

 1. QMP 1 – Customer focus